GreyCoder/TorrentTTP/README.rst

 All the above mentioned aspects of the BitTorrent protocol, coupled with its sparse documentation, create an environment where developing a client is more difficult than it needs to be.
-The TorrentTTP protocol aims to not just make it simple and easy to create a complient client but to also make it simple to create interfaces for, and to, other TorrentTTP clients regardless of what language/framework was used to create them.
+The TorrentTTP protocol aims to not just make it simple and easy to create a complient client but to also make it simple to create interfaces to and for other TorrentTTP clients regardless of what language/framework was used to create them.

 License
 ========

 All components, unless otherwise stated, are released under the GPL V3 license.
-For use of this package in proprietary or closed-source products, contact the original license holder.
+For use of this package in proprietary or closed-source products, contact the original copyright holder.

 Contributors
 ==============